Your Oxford SSO account

 - Webauth will also let you reset a forgotten password using your stored security question and answer.

-- If you forget both your password and the answer to your security question, you will need to obtain a Webauth 'rescue' code via your college IT staff or the IT Services Help Centre.
+- If you forget both your password and the answer to your security question, you will need to obtain a Webauth 'rescue' code via your college IT staff or the IT Services service desk.

 Your Oxford Single Sign-On account's password is required to be changed at least once a year via Webauth.
 You should receive an email reminder a few weeks before it is due to expire.
 If you don't change your password by its expiry date you will be unable to access your Oxford Single Sign-On account until the password has been reset via Webauth.